AviatrixSystems/Controller-HA-for-AWS/Existing-Controller-README.md

 1. Launch a new Controller, with same AMI, and other configurations as current controller.

 2. Now login to the new controller, and create a new account of any name(for eg. backup) for backup purpose.
 Note account name and password down.
+Go to your existing controller, and setup new account with same name and password.
+Then setup backup on your existing controller with this account.

 3. Go to AWS EC2 console, and select new controller instance.
 Click Actions-> Image-> Create Image.
 Input Image name as `AviatrixController`.
 Leave other options to their default, and click `Create Image`.
 This newly created image will act as base image for all configuration restoration from now on.